Fuentes, Rockies split doubleheader with virus-short Padres - WTMJ

 TRAINER’S ROOM

-Padres: The Padres recalled INF/OF Brian O’Grady from Triple-A El Paso and selected the contract of outfielder Patrick Kivlehan, who started in right for Game 2.
+Padres: The Padres recalled INF/OF Brian O’Grady from Triple-A El Paso and selected the contract of outfielder Patrick Kivlehan. … LHP Drew Pomeranz wasn’t available due to tightness around the lat area, Tingler said.

 GOING DEEP AGAIN

 Fuentes’ two-run homer ended a string of six straight homerless games for Colorado.
-It was the team’s longest stretch without a homer since a drought of seven games in 2014, which tied the team record set in 2007.
+It was the team’s longest stretch without a homer since a drought of seven games in 2014.

 UP NEXT